lu7did/ADX-rp2040/src/RDX-rp2040/README.md

 ## Pre-requisites and libraries

-Same build environment than the one used by the ADX-rp2040 firmware plus the following libraries:
+Same build environment than the one used by the ADX-rp2040 firmware the latest version of the (Arduino pico core)[https://github.com/earlephilhower/arduino-pico] by Earle F. Philhower III  plus the following libraries:

 *	[TFT_eSPI](https://github.com/Bodmer/TFT_eSPI) Library by Bodmer
 *	[TFT_eWidget](https://github.com/Bodmer/TFT_eWidget) Library by Bodmer